davidsumsion/frilode/README.md

 <!-- Questions:
 security?
-how to automate a new page so it's not hard coded? -->
+how to automate a new page so it's not hard coded?
+Is there a better liscence i can use? one that won't allow anyone to copy and profit off my code? -->